saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Arithmetic operations
 - Division of integers gives an integer.
-- Division of interger and a float gives float/double.
+- Division of integer and a float gives float/double.

 ### Bitwise operations
 - shl(bits) – signed shift left